dbartholomae/dbartholomae/README.md

 * It can be __hard to read my emotions__.
 Sometimes this means that I don’t seem appropriately concerned, but me remaining calm does not mean that I do not care or do not take the situation seriously.
 If you are unsure about my emotions, feel free to just ask.
 * Entertaining large groups of people isn't my strong suit.
 I prefer to __meet one-on-one and in smaller groups__.
 * I'm especially __bad at remembering things__.
 This is one of the reasons why I prefer written communication where I can just look things up.
 * Following orders can be hard for me.
 Specifically it is __hard for me to do things without understanding__ the reasoning behind it, or at least why there is no time to understand that reasoning right now.
-This also sometimes leads me to interfere with other peoples' responsibilities.
+This also sometimes leads me to interfere with other people's responsibilities.

 ### Handling stress